 Smile as Much as Possible

-It sounds odd to say, but one of the things you should be practising is smiling.
+It sounds odd to say, but one of the things you should be practicing is smiling.
 I know what you are thinking: You know how to smile.
 Sure, but what you don’t know is that confident people smile more and that smiling is a skill you can learn.